 The Company has entered into power purchase arrangements to purchase electricity at predetermined rates.
-These arrangements are assessed as to whether they contain leases that convey the right to the Company to use the projects' property, plant and equipment in return for future payments.
-They are described below.
+These arrangements are assessed as to whether they contain derivatives or leases that convey the right to the Company to use the projects' property, plant and equipment in return for future payments.
+If the right to direct the use of the assets is determined, the power purchase agreement is accounted for as a capital lease.
+The purchase power agreements entered into by the Company are described below.

-Duration of agreement (years) End date Amount of energy Agreement to purchase 7 2026 99 MW all the electrical energy of a wind generation facility 8 2026 42 MW all the electrical energy of a wind generation facility 10 2035 90 MW all the capacity and electrical energy produced by a co-generation facility 2 2025 15 all the capacity and electrical energy produced by a co-generation facility 30 2027 39 MW all the capacity and electrical energy from a co-generation facility 20 2029 48 MW all the electrical energy of a wind generation facility 20 2029 51 MW all the electrical energy of a wind generation facility 20 2032 9 MW all of the capacity, energy, and environmental attributes generated by the generating stations 37 2045 96 MW all the electrical energy of a wind generation facility 25 2034 45 MW all the electrical energy of a wind generation facility 35 2045 54 MW all the electrical energy of a wind generation facility 35 2045 17 MW all the electrical energy of a wind generation facility 25 2044 18 MW all the electrical energy of a wind generation facility 30 2049 20 MW all the electrical energy of a wind generation facility Various Various 37 MW all the electrical energy of other renewables - Canada Various Various 50 MW all the electrical energy of other renewables - United States
+Duration of agreement (years) End date Amount of energy Agreement to purchase 7 2026 99 MW all the electrical energy of a wind generation facility 8 2026 42 MW all the electrical energy of a wind generation facility 10 2035 90 MW all the capacity and electrical energy produced by a co-generation facility 5 2030 15 MW all the capacity and electrical energy produced by a hydro facility 30 2027 39 MW all the capacity and electrical energy from a co-generation facility 25 2039 34 MW all the capacity and electrical energy produced by a hydro facility 20 2029 48 MW all the electrical energy of a wind generation facility 20 2029 51 MW all the electrical energy of a wind generation facility 20 2032 9 MW all of the capacity, energy, and environmental attributes generated by the hydro facility 37 2045 96 MW all the electrical energy of a wind generation facility 25 2034 45 MW all the electrical energy of a wind generation facility 35 2045 54 MW all the electrical energy of a wind generation facility 35 2045 17 MW all the electrical energy of a wind generation facility 25 2044 18 MW all the electrical energy of a wind generation facility 30 2049 20 MW all the electrical energy of a wind generation facility 30 2054 25 MW all the electrical energy of a wind generation facility Various Various 42 MW all the electrical energy of other renewables - Canada Various Various 86 MW all the electrical energy of other renewables - United States